About Robyn's Web Pages

 PLEASE DO NOT PLAGIARIZE MY SITE!
 While my site does not generate much income for me (in fact, I pay money and get basically nothing back!!!), it does hurt a person to have their work stolen for someone else's profit and/or recognition.
 By LAW, all web sites are automatically copyrighted when put on-line (assuming that they are original works and not plagiarized).
 Unfortunately, it costs more to sue than could ever be reclaimed for something so "insignificant."

 I was alerted to a site that will let you sell stuff with your logos and graphics at no cost to you.
 I started the Fishpondinfo Store on 3/20/04 and sell fishy shirts, mousepads, postcards, and tote bags to start.
 I will add more stuff.
-If I make any money, it will go towards the hosting for my web site.
-If I ever made more, it will go towards the $5000 or so for yearly vet bills!
 If you want to start your own store, click the banner below.
 Please check my store out!
 Thanks for buying stuff!
 [Update: 8/29/06; it has been 2.5 years; I have sold one thing to someone other than myself; it was an ornament that my mother bought me!
 Update 4/3/14: I bought a few things but still not a single person has bought anything from my store. ;-( Update 8/27/19: Yep, not a single buyer.

-In 2013, I set up an Ebay Page and have begun selling my life's belongings in order to keep the animals.
-I have sold some animal/aquarium/pond supplies as well as other things (antiques, toys, you name it).
+In 2013 when chronically unemployed, I set up an Ebay Page and began selling my life's belongings in order to keep the animals.
+I sold some animal/aquarium/pond supplies as well as other things (antiques, toys, you name it).
 I pretty much stopped once I got another job.
 And yep, they deleted my site without telling me too.
 It seems to be a trend.
 Nobody likes me, the story of my life.

 For a complete list of the stores that give me a percentage, see the shopping page.